Benrowen5/ORM-E-Commerce-BackEnd/README.md

 * [Questions](#questions)
 ***************************************************************
 ## Installation
-Clone this repository to your local machine.
-Install the NPM dependencies before trying to run the index.js file.
+Clone this repository to your local machine and install NPM & dependencies.

 ## Usage
+Create a .env file at the project root and paste the following into the file:

+<br>DB_NAME='ecommerce_db'<br>
+<br>DB_USER='your mysql username'<br>
+<br>DB_PW='your mysql password'<br>

-  With depencies installed, in the command line enter 'node server' to start the app.
+Navigate to the project path folder in the terminal, initialize MySql shell, and then run 'source db/schema.sql'.
+Exist MySql shell and populate the database using the seed files by entering 'npm run seed'.
+With all prior steps completed, in the command line enter 'node server' to start the app.
+The routes can then be tested using Insomnia or Postman.

 ## License
   This project is covered under the MIT license.